Keibert Ruiz Preview, Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- Winans makes the start for the Braves, his sixth of the season.
-He is 1-2 with a 4.33 ERA and 32 strikeouts through 27 2/3 innings pitched.

-- In his last appearance on Sunday, the right-hander went five innings against the Washington Nationals, giving up two earned runs while surrendering seven hits.
+- His last time out came on Sunday against the Washington Nationals, when the right-hander threw 5 2/3 innings, surrendering four earned runs while allowing seven hits.

-- The 28-year-old has put up an ERA of 4.33, with 10.7 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .290 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.